ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 - Can be identified with the "X" icon in the top right of their widget.
 - Can be deleted.
 - Are not moderated.
+- Cannot be linked to or mentioned from public TradingView content (ideas, script descriptions, comments, chats, etc.).

 Public scripts
 --------------